 Withdrawal can be a difficult obstacle in overcoming opiate addiction.
-Detox help is available and recovery from an opiate addiction is possible.
+Detox help is available and recovery from opiate addiction is possible.
 Many people addicted to opiates cannot stop using on their own.
 They often require professional help in order to quit.
 This is nothing to be ashamed of — addiction is a cunning, baffling, and powerful disease.
 Some people struggling with an opiate addiction refuse to get help, while others believe that the detoxification process is too difficult to overcome.
 The truth of the matter is this: you can cope with opiate withdrawal by going to a medically-supervised opiate detox program.
-Learning about the opiate detox process is critical to knowing what to expect and making it through detox successfully.
+Learning about the detox process is critical to knowing what to expect during opiate detox and making it through detox successfully.

 Opiate Detox Process

 The first step in treating opiate addiction is to stop taking opiates and let your body detox from the drugs.
 The withdrawal process is inevitable once your body becomes physically dependent on opiates.
 Stopping the use of opiates will lead to withdrawal since your body has become used to and dependent upon them.
 Withdrawal varies based on the individual and their use history.
 Early symptoms of withdrawal typically begin within 6-12 hours for short-acting opiates and begin within 30 hours for longer-lasting ones.
 Early symptoms include:

 - Muscle aches

 Late-stage symptoms of withdrawal include:

 - Abdominal cramping